Ruflo998/rperezIndex/README.md

 # rperezIndex
-This repository is a collection of my personal repositories and ptojects.
+This repository is a collection of my personal repositories and projects.